advancedresearch/advancedresearch.github.io/blog/2017-06-16-does-nature-have-intelligence-and-can-we-harvest-it.md

 but in the event it breaks out it could be catastrophic.
 It is imaginable that some "sweet spot" is located near a high risk of catastrophe, so observers get more likely to be located in a time where they are on the edge of extinction.
-This is also a studied phenomena in flat reference classes, called [Antrohopic Shadow](http://www.nickbostrom.com/papers/anthropicshadow.pdf).
+This is also a studied phenomena in flat reference classes, called [Antropic Shadow](http://www.nickbostrom.com/papers/anthropicshadow.pdf).

 ### Communication problems due to selection effects